 With a compromised skin barrier, stop exfoliating!
 This will allow your skin to regenerate it’s skin barrier.
-Once all the symptoms have resolved, you can slowly start incorporating exfoliation back to your routine.
+Once all the symptoms have resolved, you can slowly start incorporating exfoliation into your routine.

 4. Moisturize your skin

 The most essential step in your skincare routine, especially during this time point.
-Putting back just hydration won’t do as much as it will be easily evaporated through the damaged skin moisture barrier.
-Therefore, it is important to seal them with your moisturizer, while your skin is losing more water than it usually is, all you want to do is to keep water in our skin for as long as possible.
-Ingredients such as ceramide, niacinamide, panthenol and fatty acids are the best to keep your skin barrier happy and healthy.
+Putting back just hydration won’t do as much as it will quickly evaporate through the damaged skin moisture barrier.
+Therefore, it is essential to seal it with your moisturiser; while your skin is losing more water than usual, all you want to do is keep water in your skin for as long as possible.
+Ingredients such as Ceramide, Niacinamide, Panthenol and Fatty Acids are the best to keep your skin barrier happy and healthy.

 5. Don’t test out new skincare products

-While your skin is not at its prime, it’s not the best idea to try out new products since your skin is more easily irritated and may react to new product.
-Ingredients have a greater chance of irritating your skin and exacerbates the inflammation, therefore avoid trying out new products at this period.
+While your skin is not at its prime, it’s not the best idea to try new products since your skin is prone to irritation and may react to the new product.
+Ingredients have a greater chance of irritating your skin and exacerbates the inflammation; therefore, avoid trying out new products during this period.

 6. Keep your skincare routine simple

-Yes, always go with the basic.
-This allow less chance of irritation on your already irritated skin.
-The basic step to maintain a healthy skin barrier when it is at its’ lowest are: Cleanse, Moisturize, and Protect.
-These three steps are the essential step while your barrier is recovering.
-Any additional hydration from a toner and/or serum is a bonus but make sure that you are familiar with the serum that you’re currently using.
+Yes, always go with the basics.
+This reduces the chance of irritation on your already irritated skin.
+The steps to maintaining a healthy skin barrier when it is at its’ lowest are: Cleanse, Moisturise, and Protect.
+These three steps are the essential steps while your barrier is recovering.
+Any additional hydration from toner and/or serum is a bonus but make sure that you are familiar with the serum you’re currently using.